 What can learners do at each level?

-Cambridge English Language Assessment is a founder member of ALTE (Association of Language Testers in Europe), a group of leading language testing organisations in Europe.
+Cambridge English is a founder member of ALTE (Association of Language Testers in Europe), a group of leading language testing organisations in Europe.
 In order to make examination results easier to understand, ALTE members have developed a series of Can Do statements for each of the CEFR levels.
 These statements describe what language users can typically do with the language at different levels and in different contexts (general, social and tourist, work or study).

 For example, these are the ALTE Can Do statements for general language: